mrbrandao/dkweechat/README.md

 **How run without auto restore from scratch?**

-- _Just remove file dkweechat.tar.gz from main root folder of this project, run ```docker-compose down; docker volume rm weechat```, then run setup again.
+- _Remove file dkweechat.tar.gz from main root folder of this project, and run ```docker-compose down; docker volume rm weechat```, then run setup again._

 ## Requirements ##